Splatbeef/White-Borders-Theme-RLT/README.md

-# drcwhitebordersRLT
+# splatbeef.whiteborders RLT
-DRC White Borders RLT theme created by Splatbeef
+White Borders RLT theme created by Splatbeef

 To contact me about the theme, please join the RLT Discord server and go to the relevant forum post in themes-discussion. https://discord.gg/XXjCetGJ8F